Fine-Alon/React-20--Shopping-List-on-React/READMEen.md

 ## Usage

-After running the application, you will see the interface for managing the shopping list.
+After launching the application, you will see an interface for managing the shopping list.
 You can:

-1. **Edit Products**: Double-click on a product to open a field for editing its name.
-If you erase the text, the focus will leave the field, and the item will be removed from the list.
+1. **Edit products**: To open the product name editing field, double-click on its name.
+You can also press the spacebar to start editing.
+To save changes, press the Tab key or simply move the focus away from the field.
+If you delete all the text, the list item will be automatically removed.

-2. **Delete Products**: Click on the "Delete" button next to a product to remove it from the shopping list.
+2. **Delete products**: Simply delete the entire product name and move the focus away from the field.
+This will delete the product from the shopping list.

-3. **Mark Products as Completed**: Click on the checkbox next to a product to mark it as completed.
-Clicking again will unmark it.
+3. **Mark products as completed**: To mark a product as completed, press Enter on the selected product.
+Pressing Enter again will remove the completion mark.
+You can also click anywhere on the product card to toggle completion.

-4. **Add New Products**: Use the form at the bottom of the list to add a new product.
-Simply enter the product name and click "Add".
+4. **Add new products**: Use the form at the bottom of the list to add a new product.
+Simply enter the product name and press Enter to add it to the list.

-## License